Types Of Chisels and Their Uses

 Uses:

-- Cutting and splitting bricks or blocks to custom sizes.
+- Cutting and splitting bricks

 Benefits:

-- Provides clean and even cuts to minimize material waste.
+- Provides clean and even cuts

-- Easy to control during repetitive masonry tasks.
+- Easy control during repetitive work

 4. Dovetail Chisel